 House concerts are just what they sound like…a complete concert performance with professional musicians located directly in the biggest room of a house.
 It is not a house party or a party with background music.
 It is a sit down, listening concert in a home.
 It is based upon a love of music especially when experienced as close to the musicians as possible.
 Many musicians share stories about their songs or life between songs that connects guests on a more personal level with the music and musicians.
 It is also a great opportunity to socialize with friends or meet other guests before the concert, during intermission and/or after the concert.
 Out of respect for the musicians, there’s no socializing during the performance.
 House concerts are not a commercial venture for the hosts.
 The "house" or host does not take any portion of the contributions.
 It is a great stream of additional revenue for musicians.
 House concerts support artists’ ability to make a living, they make music accessible on a grass roots level, and they connect people.
 What could be better than that, right?

 Hosts and Artists can sign up and create an account for FREE!
 Once your account is created, Hosts can create a profile by adding photos and descriptions of their space.
 Your last name, email address, and home address are never displayed on your profile.
 Hosts can search through artists’ profiles to find an artist they would like to host and send a private message directly to the musician (or their agent) to indicate their interest in hosting a show and discuss show details.
 Artists set the crowdfund goal by indicating the target number of guests and per guest contribution.
-It is not a guaranteed minimum (unless the host is willing to give a personal guarantee).
+It is not a guaranteed minimum (unless the band requires a guarantee as noted on their profile).
 Artists can search for Hosts based on location or geographic area and send Hosts a private message to inquire about a possible show.
 An online booking tool makes it simple for Hosts to book a show and create their own private crowdfund for the event plus a custom message to send to friends.
 The crowdfund page will be private and password protected to ensure that it’s kept strictly private.
-Hosts then forward the crowdfund link and message to their circle of family and friends and send a few reminders along the way to respond.
+Hosts then forward the custom invitation with the crowdfund link to their circle of family and friends and send a few reminders along the way to respond.
 Guests simply click on the link contained in the invitation and enter the secret code to contribute to the crowdfund and make a reservation for the event.
 Guests will be asked to give a crowdfund contribution via credit card for the event.
 After the show, Hosts and Artists are asked to complete a survey with three questions in order to confirm that the concert occurred and to report any issues.
 All of the crowdfund contributions collected online go directly to the musicians (minus the credit card and app fees).
 Artists are responsible for their own travel costs and overnight accommodations.

 Hosts and Artists can contact one another about possible shows using the Search for a Host/Artist tab at the top of the home page once they are logged in.
 When viewing a profile, simply click on the "Contact" button to send a message.
 Once show details have been discussed and confirmed, Hosts initiate a booking by clicking on the "Book our show" button, filling out the booking offer, and then sending it to the artist (click "Finish and Send to Artist").
 The artist will then review the booking offer, fill in the merchandise sales information, and then click "Perfect, Book it." or "Decline."
 Hosts will then be notified whether or not the offer was accepted and will be prompted to finish their event details.
 Hosts can send themselves the custom invitation for the show by clicking on the "Send me the Custom Invitation" button on the Host's event page.